- Why You Need an Experienced Motorcycle Accident Attorney

 - Who is at Fault in a Motorcycle Accident?

 - Common Questions About Motorcycle Accidents

 Nearly two-thirds of motorcycle accidents occur when the driver of a larger vehicle fails to see a biker resulting in side-swipe accidents, right-of-way-accidents, and other dangerous situations.

-When you choose the motorcycle accident lawyers at Hauptman, O’Brien, Wolf & Lathrop, P.C., you choose a personal advocate who will fight for you until you get the compensation you deserve.
+When you choose the Omaha motorcycle accident attorneys at Hauptman, O’Brien, Wolf & Lathrop, P.C., you choose a personal advocate who will fight for you until you get the compensation you deserve.
 We will stand up to powerful insurance companies and the opposing party to make sure your rights are protected throughout your claim.
 When considering whether or not to hire a motorcycle accident lawyer, consider the following:

 The evidence gathered, and its quality will have a large impact on your motorcycle accident case.
 We will collect evidence on your behalf to make sure that your side of the story is properly detailed and told.
 Our experienced motorcycle accident lawyers know what it takes to gather evidence and combine what they find to make your case compelling and understandable.
 Our attorneys will not accept attempts by insurance companies at fabricating the evidence in their favor and will fight their attempts to do so.

 Relevant medical records in your case can prove to be complicated and often require careful organization and presentation.
 Our motorcycle accident lawyers have the contacts and resources that are necessary for getting a fair evaluation of your medical records.
 Once your records are reviewed, our attorneys will work to ensure all relevant findings are presented carefully and clearly.

 Our Nebraska Motorcycle Accident Lawyers Know The True Value of Your Case